ekkyarmandi/scraping-20k-shopify-websites/readme.md

 ### Step 3: Look for "learnq.push" strings
 This step I think are the most difficult task, before continue on this task, I should make sure Step 1 and Step 2 are done completely so I can label the unsuccess rendered html as a broken url or not available websites and do not need to looks something with no data init.
 The challange of this task is trying to find url with "/products" inside the website html, sometimes you need to look it by open the "/collections" url.

-The actuall string I looking for are:
+The actuall strings I looking for are:
 > learnq.push(['track', 'Added to Cart', item])

 or